 Commercial Vehicle Registration

 Anyone who owns or operates a commercial vehicle with an empty weight greater than 8000 lbs. must submit additional information to us when registering their vehicles.
 Commercial vehicle registrations are for two years.

-A commercial vehicle is a vehicle used in a business for the purpose of transporting persons, goods, or property, in addition to any vehicle with an unladen weight over 10,000 pounds.
-The unladen weight must be provided at the time of registration.
+A commercial vehicle is a vehicle used in a business for the purpose of transporting persons, goods, or property.

 Registration fees are primarily based on the unladen weight of the vehicle; for more information, please visit Motor Vehicle Registration Fees & Taxes

 Please Note: Any vehicle that is registered in a business/company name is considered a commercial vehicle for registration fee purposes.
 Leased vehicles are owned by a business/company, they are automatically considered commercial vehicles for purposes of biennial fees.
 This includes vehicles that would normally be considered passenger vehicles.

 Please Note: If registered elsewhere you may also obtain dual registration in Alaska.